namdien177/mern-work/README.md

 easy to use, and since the internal logic of reading file is the same, I implemented it as an API.

 - `part-5`: is a parallel run of 2 source code (expressjs and react).

+# Troubleshoot
+- The code in this repo is far from perfect, but it should be enough to demonstrate the understanding and problem-solving skill.
+- Since `nx daemon` can be a little troublesome when running on Windows, in case the commands cannot start because of it, you can build the code directly (using `nx build <project name>`) and run it just like a JS code in the `dist` folder.